 Dr. Schlegelmilch completed her doctoral training at the Virginia Consortium Program in Clinical Psychology, where she conducted psychoeducational assessments for special education and gifted services eligibility and comprehensive psychological assessments for children of all ages.
 Dr. Schlegelmilch completed an APA-accredited internship at the Virginia Treatment Center for Children in Richmond, VA where she received specialized training in the assessment of trauma related disorders, play therapy, and structural family therapy.
 She then continued to hone her assessment and therapy skills through a postdoctoral residency with the Fairfax-Falls Church Community Services Board.

 After completing her training, Dr. Schlegelmilch worked at a private therapeutic day school in Northern Virginia for children and adolescents with behavioral and emotional challenges, providing crisis intervention, individual therapy, and social and life skills groups.
 She also participated in IEP meetings and collaborated with school staff to create individualized behavioral interventions for students.
-For the past four years, Dr. Schlegelmilch provided individual and family therapy to address anxiety, depression, behavioral issues, executive functioning deficits, and trauma related disorders at a private practice in Montgomery County.
+Prior to joining WPA in 2017, Dr. Schlegelmilch provided individual and family therapy to address anxiety, depression, behavioral issues, executive functioning deficits, and trauma related disorders at a private practice in Montgomery County.